nextcloud/integration_google/README.md

 ## 🚀 Installation

-In your Nextcloud, simply enable the Google Integration app through the Apps management.
+In your Nextcloud, simply enable the Google Synchronization app through the Apps management.
-The Google Integration app is available for Nextcloud >= 22.
+The Google Synchronization app is available for Nextcloud >= 22.

 ## 🔧 Setup